Signs of a pelvic floor problem

 Some people have weak pelvic floor muscles from an early age, whilst others notice problems after certain life stages such as pregnancy, childbirth or menopause.

 Some people have pelvic floor muscles that are too tight and cannot relax.
-This can be made worse by doing squeezing exercises and overworking the muscles without learning how to relax .
+This can be made worse by doing squeezing exercises and overworking the muscles without learning how to relax.

 Pelvic floor muscle fitness is affected by a number of things.
 These include:

-- not keeping them active or over working them
+- not keeping them active or overworking them

 - being pregnant and having babies